-Attached hereto is the latest draft of the proposed MTC resolution recommending that the states consider adopting the ABA Transaction Tax Overpayment Act ("Model Act").
+Attached hereto is the draft of the proposed MTC resolution recommending that the states consider adopting the ABA Transaction Tax Overpayment Act ("Model Act").1 On July 21, 2014 The Uniformity Committee voted by teleconference to recommend that the Commission pass this resolution.
 This memo summarizes the salient features of the Model Act.